mantidproject/www.mantidproject.org/source/installation/index.rst

 .. include:: ./nightly_build_warning.txt

 Our nightly builds are hosted on GitHub.
-Please visit the `nightly release <https://github.com/mantidproject/mantid/releases/tag/nightly>`__ section and download the relevant package.
+Please visit our `releases <https://github.com/mantidproject/mantid/releases>`__ page, find the latest nightly and download the relevant package.

 .. _installation_conda: